DonaldKellett/PHPTester/README.md

 ### A note regarding implementing your own custom PHP testing framework by implementing the interfaces provided in this software

 If you are a senior PHP developer wanting to implement your own PHP testing framework by implementing certain interfaces predefined in this software, it is **highly recommended** that you implement `PHPTesterCore` before implementing any other interfaces.
 Please also note that if your `assert_equals` method already handles arrays properly, it is then not required to implement `PHPTesterArrayAssertions`.

+## Demos

+Folder: `demo`

+1. `basic.php` - A basic demo regarding how to use the core PHPTester methods